arjunbhorkar/ReViND/README.md

 # ReViND (Submission for CORL 2022)

-This is the code submission for the corresponding CORL submission 'ReViND'.
+This is the code submission for the corresponding CoRL 2022 submission 'ReViND'.

 ## Installation